Arson: English common law

 For purposes of common law arson, "malicious" refers to intention of starting the fire.
 Fires can be started on purpose or by accident.
 In either case, there is legal precedent to charge the guilty person with arson whether their intention was to start a fire or not.
-"Malicious" in this case is describing the intention of the arsonist as ill-intentioned and intending to cause harm or death.
+"Malicious" in this case describes the intention of the arsonist as ill-intentioned and intending to cause harm or death.